Works Victoria Park-Canning Level Crossing Removal

 Out-of-hours works

-The following activities may take place out-of-hours as required:
+The following activities may take place out-of-hours as required, until late May:

 • relocating existing services (water, gas, electricity, and telecommunications)